 It may be preferable to defer collecting a blood sample for NIPT until a gestation of 10 completed weeks as determined by the later date.
 In other words, it is usually preferable to err on the side of taking a sample for NIPT later rather than earlier in the pregnancy.

 The NIPT assay assumes that the mother has normal chromosomes and normal amounts of DNA in her blood.
-NIPT could be compromised by any maternal condition which contradict these assumptions e.g. triple X syndrome, mosaic chromosome disorder, cancer, and marrow or organ transplantation.
+The accuracy of NIPT could be compromised by any maternal condition which fails to meet these assumptions e.g. triple X syndrome, mosaic chromosome disorder, cancer, recent blood transfusion, and bone marrow or organ transplantation.
 We do not recommend NIPT in such settings.

 There is an inverse relationship between maternal body weight and the concentration of fetal DNA (fetal fraction) in maternal plasma.
 With increasing body weight, there is an increasing probability that there will be insufficient fetal DNA to provide a reliable result.
 There is no maternal weight threshold at which we do not recommend NIPT.
 A woman who weighs 140 kg will, on average, have a fetal fraction that is approximately half that of a woman weighing 70 kg.

 This relationship between maternal weight and fetal DNA does not compromise the accuracy of NIPT as we confirm that there is sufficient fetal DNA to produce a reliable result in every maternal blood sample tested.
 However, this relationship does increase the possibility that we cannot provide a result because there is insufficient fetal DNA.

 Can NIPT diagnose cancer in a pregnant woman?